chosen-instruction-attack/chosen-instruction-attack.github.io/content/en/docs/prologue/anchor_instruction.md

 ## How to use anchor instructions

-For example, you can writing the following function.
+For example, you can use the following function in C files.
 ```c
 void KnowledgeLeaking(){
 	VIRTUALIZER_START // The macro provided by obfuscators. e.g., VMProtectBegin("").